 14 Truths No One Tells You About Giving Birth

-Giving birth is one of the most momentous occasions in a woman's life, although the amount of information available about the experience can be overwhelming.
-Here, labor and delivery nurses share their insider tips, favorite stories, and advice for expectant mothers and their partners.
+Giving birth can be one of the most momentous occasions in a person’s life, although the amount of information available about the experience can be both overwhelming—too much information—and not enough.
+Here, labor and delivery nurses share their insider tips, favorite stories, and advice for expectant mothers and their partners (if you have one).

 You shouldn’t get tied to a birth plan

 Preparing a birth plan—whether you want to have a natural birth, the type of music playing, who will cut the umbilical cord—can be helpful in structuring the birth hypothetically, but labor and delivery (L&D) nurses caution against being too attached to it.
 “We always joke, the longer the birth plan, the more likely you are to get all these interventions,” says Suzanne Ketchem, an obstetrician nurse and regional director of women’s, infants,’ and pediatric services for Northern Colorado at Banner Health.
 What actually happens during the birthing process can be unpredictable, and it’s better to go with the flow for giving birth than get hung up on what hasn’t gone as expected.
 “It really doesn’t matter in the scheme of things,” says Ketchem.
 “You’re going to get a healthy baby.
 You’ll be an awesome mom.”
 (Read up on what really happens to your body after childbirth.)